Rakeela/dragora-notes/2021-3-24-Fifty-Eighth.md

 ---
 Turnquist, H.R.
 Fischer, R.T.
 Thomson, A.W.
 (2009, Jul.)
 Pharmacological Modification of Dendritic Cells to Promote their Tolerogenicity in Transplantation.  *Dendritic Cell Protocols*.
 Retrieved 2021-3-24 from a physical book.

+This should be relevant to my interests.

+(Quoted from Abstract)
+"Indeed, the infusion of RAPA-conditioned, host-derived DCs, pulsed with alloantigen, prolongs allograft survival.
+In particular, when the RAPA-conditioned DCs are delivered repeatedly or in combination with a short course of immunosuppression indefinite allograft survival is observed, typically associated with increased Foxp3+ T-regulatory cells (Treg)."

+This is neat!
+If tolerogenic dendritic cells encourage Treg activity in defense of their presented antigen peptides, the prospect for treating auto-inflammatory conditions with tolerogenic dendritic cells is greatly reinforced.
+If the mechanism for inducing tolerogenic preservation by Tregs can be sufficiently defined, it may be possible to vaccinate against the development of future auto-inflammatory conditions through delivery of peptides in a manner specialized for uptake by Treg cells.

+(Quoted from Source)
+"However, they are also critically involved in central and peripheral tolerance, acting as proficient inducers of T-cell apoptosis and anergy, in addition to being inducers/stimulators of Treg (1-6)."

+So dendritic cells apoptose mistargeted T-cells.
+This puts in context what my anergizing-specialist dendritic cells would really need to be designed to do: hunt down and destroy the rogue T-cells that have gone vigilante against the body's own tissues.
+To think "anergizing-specialist" makes them sound so gentle, too.

+This is fun material, but I'm not sure it's appropriate.
+Strictly speaking, I feel like what I've learned today is that I need to keep studying that other, fatter textbook, with its information about how peptide processing works in the dendritic cell.
+Producing a universal donor dendritic cell population only seems more impossible as I study, but I have a lot to learn.

 ---
 Back to [[day-post-archive]]